ItsAJ517/coding-journey/python/2025/February 2025/reflections-february2025.md

 Strengths: I made use of 'for' loops quite well in order to find the data required.
 This process became second nature after a while as it is fairly repetitive.
 I have also made my comments brief and professional.

-Weaknesses: Double indexing with 2D lists was tricky at first, but it became relatively easy after some practice.
+Weaknesses: Double indexing with 2D lists was tricky at first, but it became fairly easy after some practice.